ksgy/rosie-bot/README.md

 ## How to order

-Join slack channel `#rosies-kitchen` and you can order food like:
+Join slack channel `#rosies-kitchen` and you can tell Rosie what would you like:

 ```
-Rosie order me 3 pizza
+rosie order me a pizza
+rosie order me 2 bruschetta
-Rosie order me 5 bruschetta
+rosie order me 2 bruschetta and 5 pizza
+rosie order me something

+rosie show me the menu`
 ```

 ## TODO